 3) Who enforces cookie compliance?

 The Information Commissioner Office (ICO) enforces cookie compliance in the UK under the GDPR.
-Whereas, other member states are expected to have designated authority enforcement of the cookie law.
-In many cases, it is the local Data Protection authority, but sometimes it is a telecoms regulator or a business regulation organisation who enforces compliance.
+Whereas, other member states expect to have designated authority enforcement of the cookie law.
+In many cases, it is the local Data Protection authority.
+But sometimes it is a telecoms regulator or a business regulation organisation who enforces compliance.

 4) Why is it crucial to comply with the EU cookie law?

-In general terms, it is a law formulated for the ease and safety of humans; therefore, compliance is important.
+In general terms, it is law formulization for the ease and safety of humans; therefore, compliance is important.
 Any non-compliant website must be ready for enforcement actions from the regulators.
-In most serious cases within the UK, the ICO can force a website for compliance, and in the case of non-compliance, the website can face a penalty of approximately £500,000.
+In most serious cases within the UK.
+The ICO can force a website for compliance, and in the case of non-compliance.
+The website can face a penalty of approximately £500,000.
 Compliance is a way to meet visitors’ expectations and to show respect for his or her privacy preferences.
 In no time, it will become a key business driver for all website owners.
+(GDPR cookies)